Literary Hook: ‘Unwinding the Old Year’: A poem for the new year

 Another year has lent its time to you.

-Uncoil the snares and scars the year has left behind.
+Uncoil the snares and scars the year has wrought.

 Conjure all the good from the year’s cornucopia.